WordPress/openverse/documentation/guides/deployment.md

 today.
 This comes with some benefits:

-1. PRs will likely be more carefully tested as the consequence of merging them is higher and more immediately consequential.
+1. PRs will likely be more carefully tested as the consequence of merging them is higher and more immediate.
-2. Bugs will be fixed in production more quickly.
+2. Bug fixes appear in production earlier.
 3. Features can be rolled out with more care using feature flags and likewise more quickly.